A Personal Reflection on the Silence of God

 (Psalm 74: 9-11)

 And so, if I am honest, I don’t understand God as well as I would like.
-Of course, all of us have incomplete knowledge of God.
-As the biblical figure Job experienced, God is God.
-I am a mere man.
-God knows things that I cannot even fathom.
-His ways are infinitely higher than mine.
-As the heavens are higher than the earth, so are His ways higher than my ways and his thoughts than my thoughts.
-I am reminded of the words of Isiah:
+Of course, all of us have incomplete knowledge of God, and perhaps “incomplete” understates the chasm.
+As Augustine confessed, “If you understand it, it is not God.”
+The very attempt to comprehend the infinite with finite minds verges on category error.
+Like Job, I am confronted with the reality that God is God, and I am a mere man.
+The complexity towers beyond me.
+His ways are infinitely higher than mine, not just by degrees but by orders of magnitude I cannot fathom.
+As the heavens are higher than the earth, so are His ways higher than my ways and His thoughts than my thoughts.
+I am reminded of the words of Isaiah:

 “Oh, the depth of the riches of the wisdom and knowledge of God!
 How unsearchable his judgements, and his paths beyond tracing out!
 Who has known the mind of the Lord?
 Or who has been his counsellor?
 Who has ever given to God, that God should repay them?
 For from him and through him and for him are all things.
 To him be glory forever.
 Amen.”
 (Romans 11:33-36)

-And yet, this doesn’t always help much, does it?
+And yet, that doesn’t always help much, does it?
 I long for a personal relationship with God.
-The greatest struggle of my faith is reconciling the silence – the feeling of being disconnected from Him.
+The greatest struggle of my faith is reconciling the silence.
+That feeling of being disconnected from Him.
 I want to hear from Him.
 But I don’t.
-At least not in the way I would like.
-No matter how much I ignore or push it back, I can’t change the fact that I still want to hear his voice.
+At least not the way I’d like.
+No matter how much I ignore it or push it back, I can’t change this fact: I still want to hear His voice.
 Desperately.
-For reasons I can neither control nor really understand, my inner being is compelled, drawn, longing for God.
-I wonder what He thinks or how He feels, but often feel unable to gain that knowledge.
+For reasons I can neither control nor fully understand, my inner being is compelled, drawn, longing for God.
+I wonder what He thinks, how He feels, but I often can’t gain that knowledge.
 I fear being left in the unknown.
-I seek Him out in the scriptures, and I am thankful for how much I have learned, but still, I want more.
-I want to know God like a son knows his father, like an employee his employer.
+I seek Him out in the scriptures, and am grateful for everything I’ve learned, but still, I want more.
+I want to know God like a son knows his father.
 I wish He would speak to me clearly.
 Just pause and imagine what it would actually be like to hear or see the Almighty, to be in His actual presence.
 I can’t think of a more fulfilling moment.

-Take Abraham for example, called by God to leave home and country, he journeys forward into life.
-And what does he encounter, after heeding the call of God?
+Take Abraham.
+Called by God to leave home and country, he journeys forward.
+And what does he encounter after heeding God’s call?
 First, famine.
-The tyranny in Egypt; the potential loss of his beautiful wife to more powerful men; exile from his adopted country; conflicts over territory with his kinsmen; war, and the kidnapping of his nephew; extended childlessness; and worst of all, terrible conflict within his family.
+Then the tyranny in Egypt, the potential loss of his wife to more powerful men, exile from his adopted country, conflicts over territory with his kinsmen, war and the kidnapping of his nephew, extended childlessness, and worst of all, terrible conflict within his family.

-Or consider Joseph, called by God to save Egypt and Israel throughout a seven-year famine, but before this comes into fruition Joseph is abandoned by his brothers, sold into slavery and then unjustly imprisoned.
+Or consider Joseph, called by God to save Egypt and Israel during a seven-year famine.
+But before this comes to fruition?
+Joseph is abandoned by his brothers, sold into slavery, then unjustly imprisoned.

-Generations later, Moses was appointed by God to bring Israel out from the tyranny of Egypt.
-And yet, before his appointment he spends 40 years not hearing from God, living effectively as an ‘outcast’.
-Then once Moses does lead Israel out of Egypt, Israel immediately starts worshipping other gods, and Moses faces nothing but struggles from then on.
+Generations later, Moses is appointed by God to bring Israel out from Egyptian tyranny.
+Yet before his appointment, he spends forty years not hearing from God, living effectively as an outcast.
+Then once Moses does lead Israel out of Egypt, they immediately start worshipping other gods.
+From then on, Moses faces nothing but struggles.

-Furthermore, think about the story of Job.
-Job is a righteous man who honors God, and yet what happens to him?
-All of Job’s livestock are killed or stolen.
+And think about Job.
+Job is a righteous man who honors God, and yet what happens?
+All his livestock are killed or stolen.
 His beloved children die suddenly.
-Job himself is afflicted with agonising sores all over his body.
-His wife basically tells him that his life isn’t worth living.
-Then to top it off his friends blame him, telling him that his suffering is just well-deserved karma, which just isn’t the case.
-Job is left confused and begins to question- “God, why are you letting this happen?”
+He’s afflicted with agonizing sores all over his body.
+His wife basically tells him his life isn’t worth living.
+Then his friends blame him, saying his suffering is just well-deserved karma (which it isn’t).
+Job is left confused, questioning: “God, why are you letting this happen?”

 I could keep going.
-The point is, almost all the men and women called by God throughout the Bible faced tremendous challenges and felt the loneliness from God to extents I can’t yet comprehend.
+The point is, almost all the men and women called by God throughout the Bible faced tremendous challenges and felt loneliness from God to extents I can’t yet comprehend.
 Does that mean God isn’t real and didn’t care?
 By no means.
-In the end God revealed himself and answered, in every case.
+In the end, God revealed Himself and answered—in every case.

 Right now, God feels very silent to me, but that doesn’t sway my confidence in Him.
-Throughout the Bible, there are patches where God doesn’t seem to speak or connect with His people for hundreds of years (at least not recorded).
-Yet throughout scripture is the foretelling of a time when God will speak to all in both a final judgement and salvation.
+Throughout the Bible, there are patches where God doesn’t seem to speak or connect with His people for hundreds of years. at least not on record.
+Yet throughout scripture is the foretelling of a time when God will speak to all in both final judgment and salvation.

 What about you?